 She's been a good girl and we decided she earned it.
 She was pretty thrilled.

 We have rules limiting screen time and place of use, and she already preempted a lecture from us by saying up front, "I'm guessing the rules for the iPad apply to the phone?"
 Yes.

 Now, we had tentative plans for her birthday to go out and do various things, but I already predicted (correctly) that would go out the window once she opened the box.
 We usually limit tech time, but for her birthday, we let her go hogwild for the day.

 What I didn't predict was the speed at which she would get her first call: approximately three minutes.

 Claus and I looked at each other and laughed.
 "I guess we'll see you in a week then?" we called after her.
 No answer.

-We feel like analog relics from another time.
+We feel like analog relics.